MsDora grew up, received early education and taught school in the Caribbean. Read her love and pride of the region—people and place.

 English is the official language of Saint Kitts.
 The island has a literacy rate of over 98%, which means that most people know how to read and speak Standard English.

 However, back in the day when the old folk wanted to push some wisdom into the eager minds of younger family members, they sometimes reverted to the Saint Kitts Creole language.

 The present generation hardly quotes these sayings, but they understand them and take the messages seriously.
 A switch to the native dialect by someone who usually speaks Standard English (for example, a teacher or any other professional) still gets attention.

-All the sayings in the table below make references to animals, which suggest that they go as far back as the 17th century plantation, heavily populated by West African slaves surrounded by animals--some as part of the workforce or raised for food and profit.
-There is also a follow-up article, More Wise Sayings from the Saint Kitts Creole Language.
+All the sayings in the table below make references to animals, which suggest that they go as far back as the 17th-century plantation, heavily populated by West African slaves surrounded by animals--some as part of the workforce or raised for food and profit.
+I also wrote a follow-up article, More Wise Sayings from the Saint Kitts Creole Language.

 |Creole Version||Standard English Interpretation||The Meaning|

 1. Fowl wa sleep a roose no hard to ketch.